-Laboratory OA/QC: Execution of a strict QA/QC program is an essential ingredient in high-quality analytical results.
+Laboratory QA/QC: Execution of a strict QA/QC program is an essential ingredient in high-quality analytical results.
 By using accredited laboratory techniques and analytical procedures, estimates of the experimental values can be very close to the actual value of the environmental sample.
-The experimental value is monitored for its precision and accuracy by performing QC test designed to measure the amount of random and systematic errors and to signal when correction of these errors is needed.
+The experimental value is monitored for its precision and accuracy by performing QC tests designed to measure the amount of random and systematic errors and to signal when correction of these errors is needed.

 The QA/QC program describes methods for performing QC tests.
-These methods involve analyzing method blanks, calibration standards, check standards (both independent and EPA-certified standards), duplicates, replicates, and sample spikes.
-Internal QC also requires adherence to written methods, procedural documentation, and record keeping, and the observance of good laboratory practices.
+These methods involve analyzing method blanks. calibration standards. check standards (both independent and United States Environmental Protection the Agency-certified standards), duplicates, replicates, and sample spikes.
+Internal QC also requires adherence to written methods, procedural documentation, and record keeping and the observance of good laboratory practices.